Nikon Z6 vs Olympus E-M5 III

 |15.||Sony A9||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||Y|

 It is notable that the Z6 has a headphone jack, which is not present on the E-M5 III This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the Z6 and the E-M5 III are recent models that are part of the current product line-up of Olympus.
+The E-M5 III is a recent model that features in the current product line-up of Olympus.
 In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z6 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z6 and the Olympus E-M5 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.